CharlesChiuGit/Logseq-Git-Sync-101/README.md

 1. Open multiple instances of Logseq at a time, e.g. open Logseq on your computer and on your phone at the same time.
 This will cause conflict in your repo.
 2. Put large files in `assets` folder, like images, videos, etc.

-## Conflicts handling
+## Rejected push & Conflicts handling

+#### What is Rejected push?

+Rejected push happens when you make changes to the older version of your repo.
+You are not up-to-date.

-#### What is Git Conflicts?
+#### What is Git Conflict?

-Git Conflicts happen when you have two commits modifying same line of the files.
+Git Conflict happens when you have two commits modifying same line of the files.

+#### Why do I need to know how to solve rejected push & Git conflict?

-Git Conflicts are something every Git users will meet eventually.
+Rejected push and Git conflict are something every Git users will meet eventually.
 It's important to know how to solve them.

+#### Case study

 For example, You type "I'm faithful to Logseq." in your journal on your pc, but you also type "Na, I also use other note-taking tools." in your journal on your phone at the same time.
 GitHub will accept the first commit you push to it.
 But when you push the second commit, Git will say something like: